 Building a WebView for iOS and macOS in SwiftUI

-SwiftUI currently has no WebView, which means that we have to create it for ourselves.
-Let’s see how we can easily build a multi-platform web view for iOS, iPadOS and macOS.
+Since SwiftUI currently has no WebView, we have to create one ourselves.
+Let’s see how easy it is to build a multi-platform web view for iOS, iPadOS & macOS.

 Web view preview

-If you’ve worked with SwiftUI before, you probably already know that the way to currently do this is to create a UIViewRepresentable for UIKit and an NSViewRepresentable for AppKit.
+One way to achieve this is to wrap native, platform-specific views in UIViewRepresentable for UIKit and an NSViewRepresentable for AppKit.

-Question is, which native view do we want our representable to wrap?
-We have a few options, of which we’ll try out two: WKWebView and SFSafariViewController.
+The big question is then, which view do we want our representable to wrap?
+We have two native web browser components to consider: WKWebView and SFSafariViewController.

 WKWebView